InternetPolicyReview/oa-resources/lagotto_altmetrics.md

 [Lagotto](http://lagotto.io) is an open-source application for tracking altmetrics.
 This guide is a resource for

 *Note*: Lagotto is not all you need to begin showing altmetrics.
-Depending on how your journal is set up, you may need
+Depending on how your journal is set up, you may need:
+- a way to track events that take place on your website, such as page views or pdf downloads.
+This may occur through e.g. Piwik, Google Analytics, or some other script.
+- a way to visualize the metrics.
+The [Almviz](https://github.com/jalperin/almviz) project by Juan Alperin, Martin Fenner, and others is an excellent way to do this, but you can also look into other [D3.JS](https://github.com/jalperin/almviz) visualizations.
+Think about what forms of information portrayal would be useful for your readers.

 ## Factors to consider: